VLSI-EDA/PoC/docs/index.rst

 Various simulation and synthesis tool chains are supported to interoperate with PoC.
-To generalize all supported free and commercial vendor tool chains, PoC is shipped with a Python based Infrastruture to offer a command line based frontend.
+To generalize all supported free and commercial vendor tool chains, PoC is shipped with a Python based infrastructure to offer a command line based frontend.

 News